Search for a tool

 Source code

 dCode retains ownership of the "Newton Interpolating Polynomial" source code.
-Any algorithm for the "Newton Interpolating Polynomial" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Newton Interpolating Polynomial" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Newton Interpolating Polynomial" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Newton Interpolating Polynomial" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Newton Interpolating Polynomial" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Newton Interpolating Polynomial" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.